zhuje/cs5610_finalProject_nodeJS_server/README.md

 A website to search and save your favorite movies.
 Implements CRUD operations.
 Calls a third-party API to obtain movie details and graphics.
-Database is stored on MongoDB, store user's profile information and list of favorited movies by UUID from third party API.
+Database is stored on MongoDB, which holds user's profile information and list of favorited movies by UUID from third party API.

 Responses to Angular Client: https://github.com/zhuje/cs5610_finalProject_angular_client